-Chaining up a combo will dump sealed boxes on your opponent’s screen, which typically results in the combos getting even bigger until one player can’t clear their stack in time.
+Chaining up a combo will dump sealed boxes on your opponent’s screen.
+This typically results in the combos getting even bigger until one player can’t clear their stack in time.

-While such content will no doubt encourage seedier players to master the game, it’s fair to say that others simply won’t find it appropriate.
+Such content will no doubt encourage seedier players to master the game.
+It’s fair to say that others simply won’t find it appropriate.

 Densha de Go!
 64

 Densha de Go!
 64 (Let’s Go By Train!
 64) is a train simulator developed by Taito that offers a wagon load of strictly on-the-rails fun.

 The game gives you the opportunity to drive a variety of trains along recreated Japanese train routes, such as the famous Yamanote Line.

 The game is compatible with a bespoke peripheral, the Densha de Go!
 64 train controller.
 This controller mimics actual train controls (albeit heavily simplified), and features five speed and eight brake settings.
 There’s even a neat little area to put a pocket watch.